-|Height||5' 5" (1.65 m)|
+|Height||5' 6" (1.68 m)|

 Mini Bio (1)

-The success of "Dr. No" established her as a spectacular ornament to put on-screen alongside the most bankable talent of the 1960s, and she was cast in vehicles for such icons as Elvis Presley, Dean Martin, Frank Sinatra and Sammy Davis Jr..
-In 1965, she was one of several European starlets to co-star in What's New Pussycat (1965) -- a film that perhaps sums up mid-1960s pop culture better than any other -- written by Woody Allen, starring Allen and Peter Sellers, with music by Burt Bacharach, a title song performed by Tom Jones and much on-screen sexual romping.
+1962 saw the virtually unknown Swiss beauty back on the set, playing opposite Sean Connery in the first movie version of Ian Fleming's fanciful "James Bond" espionage novels, Dr. No (1962).
+Andress' role as bikini-clad Honey Ryder was somewhat brief, and her Swiss/German accent was so thick that her entire performance had to be dubbed by a voiceover artist.
+Nevertheless, her striking beauty and smoldering screen presence made a strong impression on moviegoers, establishing her as one of the most desired women in the world and as an ornament to put alongside some of the most bankable talent of the era, such as Elvis Presley in Fun in Acapulco (1963) and Dean Martin in 4 for Texas (1963).
+In 1965, she was one of several European starlets to co-star in What's New Pussycat (1965) -- a film that perhaps sums up mid-'60s pop culture better than any other -- written by Woody Allen, starring Allen and Peter Sellers, with music by Burt Bacharach, a title song performed by Tom Jones and much onscreen sexual romping.

-- IMDb Mini Biography By: Larry-115
+- IMDb Mini Biography By: Larry-115 / A. Nonymous

 |John Derek||(2 February 1957 - 25 April 1966) ( divorced)|

-Trade Mark (4)
+Trade Mark (3)

-Personal Quotes (5)
+Personal Quotes (25)

-|Dr. No (1962)||$10,000|
+|Dr. No (1962)||$6,000|